Andrey-Developer/Hub-For-Discord/index.md

 is the **Hub** of your Discord server.
 The all in one moderation, fun, and practical bot.

 Hub goes offline the last 7 days of the month.
-After the 7 days, Hub will go online with new features and fixes!
+After the 7 days, Hub will go online with new features and fixes

 [**Get Hub here**](https://discord.com/api/oauth2/authorize?client_id=856971541873819668&permissions=8&scope=bot%20applications.commands)